tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/console_output.rst

 :attr:`~tudatpy.numerical_simulation.propagation_setup.PropagatorProcessingSettings.clear_solution` of
 the :class:`~tudatpy.numerical_simulation.propagation_setup.PropagatorProcessingSettings` class is provided.
 When set to true, the numerical results of the propagation are completely deleted after the propagation is performed.
-When this option is selected, the numerical results 'live on' *only* in the updated environment models, but are no longer available from the :ref:`propagation results <propagation_results>`.
+When this option is selected, the numerical results 'live on' *only* in the environment models that have been reset, but are no longer available from the :ref:`propagation results <propagation_results>`.
 This option may be attractive when memory usage of the application is a concern.